akemin-dayo/make-mb41-osx/README.md

 * Brightness control — I found the PCI register that controls brightness, but running `setpci` on it seems to do nothing.
 Still looking into it, hopefully I can solve this.
 * X3100 QECI acceleration — OS X is still very usable without this, because the X3100 framebuffer still works.
 So you will still be able to use change resolutions, external displays, and use all 144MB of VRAM, etc.
 * Display wake from sleep — Sleeping and waking works, but the display will remain off.
 This is likely due to QECI acceleration not being present.
-* [10.11 only] USB is completey broken on OS X 10.11 (works fine on 10.10).
+* [10.11 only] USB is completely broken on OS X 10.11 (works fine on 10.10).
 It's an issue with AppleUSBEHCIPCI, looking into fixing this.
 Will take some time.

 ###What works?
 * Well... everything else. :P **This includes FaceTime/iMessage/parts of Continuity (SMS Forwarding, iPhone phone call forwarding), too!**